Blokh/balerine_home_task/README.md

   2. transaction logic & persistence
   3. wallet persistence.
 4. generate a dynamic config, also the transactions are very much different so maybe generating 2 different actos for each would be perferable.
+5. add tests to the machine, view, models and so on